BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 Privacy in bitcoin payments goes far beyond hiding balances and other sensitive information, the [privacy by design framework](https://www.ipc.on.ca/wp-content/uploads/Resources/7foundationalprinciples.pdf) states that privacy should be incorporated and built into products by default.
 This way, whether or not the user is concerned with their data privacy, they would always be protected through good UX and UI.

-By including the hiding information pattern in design of wallets, we give users a greater sense of control and comfortability in any environment when using it.
+By including UX patterns for hiding information pattern wallets, we give users a greater sense of control and comfort in any situation.
 They have the freedom to decide whether or not they want their information visible.

 Now let's look at the different ways a user might go about [funding a wallet]({{ 'guide/onboarding/funding-a-wallet' | relative_url }}).